ovh/docs/pages/web/hosting/ftp_save_and_backup/guide.en-ca.md

 section: 'FTP and SSH'
 ---

-**Last updated 25th September 2018**
+**Last updated 5th May 2020**

 ## Objective

-With an OVH Web Hosting plan, you get a storage space to host your websites on.
+With an OVHcloud Web Hosting plan, you get a storage space to host your websites on.
 A range of actions (e.g. deleting or editing a file) could make your website inaccessible.
 As a result, you may find that you need to restore all of the data stored on your storage space, or simply a file stored on it.

 **Find out how to restore a file or an entire storage space from your Web Hosting plan.**

 ## Requirements

-- a [Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external} (please note that this does not work with Cloud Web)
+- a [Web Hosting plan](https://www.ovh.com/ca/en/web-hosting/) (please note that this does not work with Cloud Web)
-- Depending on which method you use, you must be able to manage the Web Hosting plan from the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, or have the FTP user password required to access your storage space.
+- Depending on which method you use, you must be able to manage the Web Hosting plan from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), or have the FTP user password required to access your storage space.

 ## Instructions